William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 Feuerwehr
   - local fire station can maybe send 2 or 3 people for community engagement and education
+  - demonstration of fireball from chip pan fire is often popular

 Barbercue
   - built using scrap refractory bricks from Lohner Ziegelei (Marc's idea)